dorkbox/SystemTray/README.md

  - **AppIndicators** under Ubuntu 16.04 (and possibly other distro's) **will not** work as a different user (ie: as a sudo'd user to `root`), since AppIndicators require a dbus connection to the current user's window manager -- and this cannot happen between different user accounts. **There is no workaround.**

  - **MacOSX** is a *special snowflake* in how it handles GUI events, and so there are some bizzaro combinations of SWT, JavaFX, and Swing that do not work together (see the `Notes` below for the details.)

+  - **MacOSX** *native* menus cannot display images attached to menu entries.
+If desired, one could override the default for MacOSX so that it uses *Swing* instead of *AWT*, however this will result the SystemTray no-longer supporting the OS theme and transparency.
+The default of *AWT* was chosen because it looks much, much better than *Swing*.

  - **Gnome3** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
 This has been worked around (it will be placed next to the clock) for most Gnome environments, except for Arch linux.
 Another workaround is to install the [Top Icons plugin](https://extensions.gnome.org/extension/1031/topicons/) plugin which moves icons from the *notification drawer* (it is normally collapsed) at the bottom left corner of the screen to the menu panel next to the clock.